betterresumes/client/README.md

 # Accunoda.ao

-A modern web application for AI-powered financial risk assessment built with Next.js 15, React 19, and TypeScript.

 ## 🎯 Overview

 This platform provides financial institutions, lenders, and risk analysts with advanced tools for predicting company default probabilities using machine learning models.
 The application features a multi-tenant architecture supporting different organizational levels and role-based access control.